-- Selective digitization of materials stored onsite can be provided for reference, instruction or research needs.
+- Selective digitization of materials can be provided for reference, instruction, or research needs.
 Please inquire for more details.
 Reproductions for publication purposes will be filled provided the staff can access the relevant collection.

 - Per usual practice, patrons should place digitization requests through the Aeon request system.

 - Browse our online resources and digital collections.

 Special Collections welcomes students, faculty, and members of the general public that follow our regular Reading Room rules.
 The information below provides website information regarding directions, travel, and accommodations.